 Nu235 Pharmacology 4 credits

-This course provides the foundation for understanding the role of drug action, drug absorption, bioavailability, distribution, metabolism and excretion in nursing interventions.
-Application of pharmacological principles in relation to nursing practice is integrated throughout this course.
-This course will provide the pharmacological principles which incorporate evidenced-based practice and nursing processes for the major drug categories.
-The focus will be a mix of lecture and student-centered, problem-based clinical case discussions facilitated by faculty.
+This course provides the foundation for understanding the role of drug action, drug absorption, bioavailability, distribution, metabolism, and excretion in Nursing interventions.
+Application of pharmacological principles in relation to Nursing practice is integrated throughout this course.
+This course will provide the pharmacological principles which incorporate evidenced-based practice and Nursing processes for the major drug categories.
+The focus will be a mix of lecture and student-centered, problem-based clinical case discussions facilitated by the professor.
 The goal is to provide the student with a framework in which to study the vast field of medications as well as problem identification and clinical reasoning skills.
 The final project will then be presented in the classroom.
-This final project will be a coordinated effort among students with the goal of teaching fellow students about their project content and learning from other students' presentations.
-Prerequisite: A&P I and II with a minimum grade of C+.
+This final project will be a coordinated effort between students with the goal of teaching fellow students about their project content and learning from other students’ presentations.
+Prerequisites: A&P I and II with a minimum grade of C+.